Artist: Kim Yosu - on Unsplash

 Rituals

 speak the language of the soul.
 With or without words, rituals chart the paths that have led to the present moment and the curtails that await in the future.
-Through music, gesture, color, offerings, and the elements of the feeling-body, the soul is nourished.
+Through music, gesture, color, and offerings, the elements of the feeling-body and soul are nourished.

 Funeral and Memorial Services

-A good ceremony captures the human and spiritual values of the person who lived them and lights the way for the Being who is new to being dead, to where they are going.
+A great ceremony lights the way for the one who is new to being dead, to get to where they are going.

 Artist: Travis Grossen_Unsplash